dynamsoft-docs/license-server-docs/about/index.md

 #### What happens if my license quota is used up?

 If the quota on your license is used up, all client devices will no longer be able to get an authentication token from the server and the SDK will throw a license error.

+## Acquire trackable licenses

+If you are interested in acquiring a trackable license to use one of Dynamsoft's SDKs, please see page [Purchase a License]({{site.about}}purchase.html).